This post may contain affiliate links, please see our privacy policy for details

 Adobong manok, or Filipino chicken adobo, is the national dish of the Philippines.
 It is popular because of its simplicity, delicious flavor, and tender chicken.
 “Adobo” is a cooking method that involves braising a protein in a vinegar-based sauce.

 Chicken adobo consists of chicken thighs and drumsticks that are marinated in a mixture of soy sauce, vinegar, garlic, brown sugar, black peppercorns, and bay leaves.
 The chicken is then pan-seared and simmered in the marinade until tender and cooked.
 The adobo sauce cooks down into a thick, aromatic sauce that tastes tangy, sweet, and salty.
+Chicken adobo is served with a side of steamed white rice for lunch or dinner.

 Ingredients